Language Programs FAQs

 You will learn Modern Standard Arabic which is the gateway to picking up easily any of the four major Arabic dialects.

-Middle Eastern Studies Certificate
+Middle Eastern Studies Minor:

-The Middle Eastern Studies Certificate requires 8 courses, of which at least one course must be from the courses listed under the Jewish and Israel Studies Certificate and one must be on the Muslim Middle East.
+The Middle Eastern Studies Minor requires 8 courses, of which at least one course must be from the courses listed under the Jewish and Israel Studies Certificate and one must be on the Muslim Middle East.

 Study Abroad: